 At last, Nignog disables the demon with a mighty blow to its back.
 It struggles on the ground, waving its arms and legs too fast for the eye to see.
-He steps down among the boulders and chops the demon's head from its body and it lies still.
-Three of the stand panting, too tired to speak.
+Nignog steps down among the boulders and chops the demon's head from its body and it lies still.
+The three of them stand panting, too tired to speak.

 The demon in the sponge tears itself free and attacks immediately, leaping at Zar.
 They fight it until Ping thrusts her spear into the Demon's neck.
 The beast writhes upon the ground.
 She pulls her spear out with a crunch.